Osmunda regalis aka Royal Fern

 Royal Fern, Flowering Fern, Regal Fern

-How to care for Royal Fern
+How difficult is it to take care of Royal Fern

 Caring for Royal Fern is a breeze, as it is highly adaptable and forgiving to minor neglect.